 Car accidents can happen anytime.
 According to the Association For Safe International Road Travel, car accidents rank as the 9th leading cause of death and accounts for 2.2% of all deaths worldwide.
 In addition, nearly 1.3 million people die in road crashes and an additional 20 – 50 million injuries or deaths.
 According to the website of a Des Moines car accident attorney, car accidents can leave a person badly injured, requiring significant medical care, or experience a long and difficult recovery.

-In addition, the website of a Houston car accident lawyer at Williams Kherkher reveals that persons involved in car accidents also face staggering costs on medical bills and repairs.
+Persons involved in car accidents also face staggering costs on medical bills and repairs.
 As a responsible driver, you can do something to keep yourself from being part of the statistics.
 Here are some tips on how you can prevent car accidents:

 1. Don’t drink when driving